Overview

 Future Directions

 Recent changes in research funding and graduate training have moved the organisation of research activities towards greater interdisciplinary collaboration.
-The School’s strengths in the thematic area of Governance and Sustainable Development will be further enhanced through more active collaboration with research partners in Ireland and abroad.
-Existing connections with environmental research institutes and political science and sociology departments involved in governance and sustainability research will be strengthened to take advantage of national and international funding opportunities.
+The School’s strengths in the thematic area of Governance and Sustainable Development is further enhanced through more active collaboration with research partners in Ireland and abroad.
+Existing connections with environmental research institutes and Political Science and Sociology departments involved in governance and sustainability research will be strengthened to take advantage of national and international funding opportunities.

-The thematic grouping and clearly defined research specialisation are conducive to preparing large-scale funding applications (e.g. PRTLI, EPA, EU Framework Plans) and will attract interest from international students who wish to conduct PhD research in NUI, Galway.
-Future research across this thematic grouping will make a significant contribution to the production and dissemination of social scientific knowledge on political, social and cultural dimensions of sustainable development and contribute to the critical debate on sustainability.
+The thematic grouping and clearly defined research specialisation are conducive to preparing large-scale funding applications (e.g. EPA, EU Framework Plans, etc.) and will attract interest from international students who wish to conduct PhD research at the University of Galway.
+Future research across this thematic grouping will make a significant contribution to the production and dissemination of social scientific knowledge on political, social and cultural dimensions of Sustainable Development and contribute to the critical debate on sustainability.

 Cluster Projects